 Situation 1 : I am not sure whether I am resident or not

 You may also be considered resident in Spain if you stay within the 183 day limit but other factors indicate it is your main base.
-For example of your spouse and family live in Spain the onus will be on you to prove residency elsewhere however short a time you spend in Spain.
+For example if your spouse and family live in Spain then the onus will be on you to prove residency elsewhere, however short a time you spend in Spain.

 Situation 2: I became resident part way through the year

 For those moving to Spain from another country, the year of transition can throw up some questions about residency status.
-For example, say you gave up a job working in London on 10th March 2009, spent a couple of months in Marbella lining up a job for the Autumn, then went travelling round Africa between June and August before returning to Spain to rent a flat and start your job in Marbella on 1st September.
-You submit a UK tax return for the year to 5th April 2009 but then successfully apply to make yourself non-resident for UK tax purposes from that date onwards.
-Do you have to do a Spanish tax return for 2009?
+For example, say you gave up a job working in London on 10th March 2012, spent a couple of months in Spain lining up a job for the Autumn, then went travelling round Africa between June and August before returning to Spain to rent a flat and start your job on 1st September.
+You submit a UK tax return for the year to 5th April 2012 then inform HMRC that you are no longer resident in the UK.
+Do you have to do a Spanish tax return for 2012?

 On the face of it you could be liable to submit a return because you spent the last 4 months of the year as well as part of March and all of April and May in Spain â€“ more than 183 days.
 However the days you spent in Spain while you were still UK tax resident (i.e. up to 5 April) are not counted for the purposes of Spanish residency determination even though you were physically in Spain from 10th March.
 Totting up the days on this basis makes you resident in Spain for the last 4 months of the year, 25 days in April and all of May i.e. not quite 183 days.
 In a further twist you could choose to submit a return on the basis that you intend to stay in Spain longer than 6 months.
-This would make sense if you are due a tax rebate of amounts deducted areturn.
-Various deductions for, among other things, rates (IBI), depreciation and maintenance are allowed for residents and additionally only 50% of long term (i.e. not holiday or seasonal) letting income is taxed.
-A lot of landlords fail to declare their rent but they risk discovery and investigation by the Tax Office if, for example, they have funds coming into their bank accounts they cannot explain or websites and adverts publicly declaring their property for rent.
+This would make sense if you are due a refund of tax deducted from your pay.

 Situation 3: I still submit a UK (or other country) tax return